-BC Assessment applies a schedule of regulated values to the bare land.
+BC Assessment applies a schedule of regulated rates to the bare land.
 These regulated values are used to help BC Assessment fairly and uniformly determine the assessed value of all managed forest land in British Columbia.

 In Step One, trees are not assigned a value.

-If the property owner sells the managed forest land before the assessment notice is issued, the owner of the land on December 31 in the year following the harvest will be liable for any outstanding taxes.
+If the property owner sells the managed forest land before the assessment notice is issued, the owner of the land on December 31 in the year following the harvest may be liable for any outstanding taxes.

 The Forest Land and Cut Timber Values regulation (BC Reg.
 90/2000) contains the schedules of value for land and timber.

 Declaring the Amount of Harvested Timber